 Robertson makes it clear who formed the misperceptions of our past 200 years.
 He writes that “in order to propagate the notion (central to their ideology of womens liberation) that before the dawn of modern feminism mothers stayed at home to raise their children only because they had no alternative feminist writers have been forced into a tortuous and self-contradictory interpretation of the pre-1960s womens movement, its goals and its guiding principles.”
 (Full Story)

 That is laughable.
+Consider this: